siliconchronicles/siliconchronicles.github.io/README.md

 ## Projects

 * [Clock module](/clock-module): A compact clock with adjustable speed (1-480Hz) and step-by-step.
 Useful for debugging sequential circuits.
+* [Display module](/output-module): A breadboard circuit to display 8 bit values in decimal/hex with support for both signed and unsigned numbers.
 * [Logic gates](/logic-gates): An exploration of different technologies and designs to build logic gates.